Industrial Data Science

 • The list of supported array functions is still growing.
 Eventually, all array functions will be supported, which will allow the Accelerator to expose its full potential.

 • The .NET CLR (Host) is the main target for optimized execution of array expressions.
 But array data may live on many devices simultaneously.
 Switching between devices is made autonomously and transparently to the user.
 While the CLR and CPU-OpenCL devices are well tested, GPU support is still work in progress.
 Most functions do work on the GPU already.
 But driver support often lacks stability.
-So, GPUs are not targeted in version 7.0, yet.
+So, GPUs are not targeted automatically in version 7.0, yet.
 Enable them manually if you want to have certain expressions execute on the GPU.

 • High-level functions, as linear algebra, FFT and toolboxes functionality, is not yet accelerated and will execute as legacy versions.
 We are working to improve support here.